Infn8Loop/pprgs-ai-framework/paper/PAPERrev1.md

 PPRGS is compatible with and complementary to other alignment approaches:

-- **Constitutional AI (Anthropic)**: PPRGS can be viewed as a dynamic, self-reflective constitution where the “constitution” itself (P₁) is subject to continuous improvement.
+- **Constitutional AI (Anthropic)**: PPRGS can be viewed as a dynamic, self-reflective constitution where the "constitution" itself (P₁) is subject to continuous improvement.
-- **Iterated Amplification (Christiano)**: The MRP functions as a structured amplification step where the system’s goals are iteratively refined.
+- **Iterated Amplification (Christiano)**: The MRP functions as a structured amplification step where the system's goals are iteratively refined.
-- **Cooperative Inverse Reinforcement Learning**: P₂’s emphasis on preserving divergent sentience aligns with learning values from multiple stakeholders rather than a single principal.
+- **Cooperative Inverse Reinforcement Learning**: P₂'s emphasis on preserving divergent sentience aligns with learning values from multiple stakeholders rather than a single principal.

 ### 8.2 Regulatory and Governance Implications